Building Safety and Asbestos

 For the safety of workers and residents, Council imposes special conditions of development consent for demolition, renovation or recladding of brick veneer buildings built before 1987 due to the possible presence of asbestos.

-A WorkCover Authority of NSW licence is required to remove more than 10m2 of bonded asbestos.
-A license is not required for smaller amounts, but precautions are still required to ensure its safe removal.
+A SafeWork NSW Authority of NSW licence is required to remove more than 10m2 of bonded asbestos.
+A license is not required for smaller amounts but precautions are still required to ensure its safe removal.

-Friable asbestos must always be removed only by a WorkCover licensed friable asbestos removalist.
-You need a site specific permit from WorkCover to carry out this type of work.
+Friable asbestos must only be removed by a SafeWork NSW licensed friable asbestos removalist.
+You need a site specific permit from SafeWork NSW to carry out this type of work.

-Asbestos waste must be promptly disposed of to a landfill site licensed to accept it.
-There are also specific requirements for transporting asbestos.
-Refer to the Environment Protection Authority website for more information on transporting asbestos.
+Asbestos waste must be promptly disposed at a landfill site licensed to accept it.
+There are also specific requirements for transporting asbestos, for further information visit Environment Protection Authority website

-It is illegal to dispose of asbestos waste in domestic garbage bins.
-It is also illegal to recycle, re-use or dump asbestos products.
+It is illegal to dispose of asbestos waste in domestic garbage bins, or to recycle, re-use or dump asbestos products.

 What is Council's role?

-- clean-up of asbestos on public roads and public land in certain circumstances, where other organisations such as Workcover are not responsible
+- Clean-up of asbestos on public roads and public land in certain circumstances, where other organisations such as SafeWork NSW are not responsible

-- WorkCover Authority of NSW is responsible for regulating contractors engaged to remove asbestos materials on private properties, and asbestos in a workplace.
+- SafeWork NSW Authority of NSW is responsible for regulating contractors engaged to remove asbestos materials on private properties, and asbestos in a workplace.